marcosdayanm/naive-bayes-spam-scam/README.md

 Run `python nb.py`

-This script will train a NB model with the `data/train.csv`, and then store as compiled objects the Tfidf vectorizer and the NB model for production use
+This script will train a NB model with the `data/train.csv`, and then store as compiled objects the TF-IDF vectorizer and the NB model for production use

 ## (Optional) Visualize model insights

 Run `python model_insights.py`

 This script will perform a K-fold cross validation with the dataset and will evaluate the model based on its Precision, Accuracy, Recall, F1, ROC, AUC, and the Confusion matrix.
-It will also how the most significative tokens gotten by the Tfidf vectorizer for SPAM and SCAM
+It will also how the most significative tokens gotten by the TF-IDF vectorizer for SPAM and SCAM

 ## Run user interface